insqu/sc/README.md

 ## If you are using Windows follow these instructions

 - Select Services -> EC2 -> Launch an instance
-- Select an Ubuntu Server, with a 64-bit architecture
+- Select an Ubuntu Server
+- Under Architecture ensure 64-bit is selected
-- Leave the remaining settings as their defaults
+- Leave the remaining settings defaults
 - You can name the instance whatever you like, even _super-fun-smart-contracts-time_

 Under the section: For Key Pair (login), select Create New Key Pair:\
-Select ED25519 key pair type, and select the `.pem` file if you will connect via OpenSSH or alternatively select `.ppk` if you will connect using PuTTY
-**For MAC and Linux users**, it is recommended to use the `.pem` type\
+Select ED25519 key pair type, and select the `.ppk` private key file format as we will be connecting using PuTTY **For Windows users**, PuTTY is a freely available, easy to use, tool which can be aquired here: https://www.chiark.greenend.org.uk/~sgtatham/putty/

-**For Windows users**, PuTTY is a freely available easy to use tool, so a `.ppk` extension may be the better option
+### First download and install PuTTY
+Putty can be found on the link above, and is also available via the microsoft web store for free

 Name your key pair: `aws-sc-key` and click to launch our instance\
 Once launched, we can go to our instances page on AWS, there will be a Status Check and we can see it will be initialising\
-Once the initialisation process has completed we can connect
+Once the initialisation process has completed we can click connect

-Before we connect to our instance, we recommend to create a new directory / folder on our local machine to store our files from today in\
+Before connecting to our instance, we recommend to create a new directory / folder on our local machine to store our files from today in\
 Create that directory / folder now and call it `sc-deploy`, then relocate your `aws-sc-key` key to this location\
 We will most likely need to ensure our key is not viewable, so we will run this command in the directory
 ```sh